WHIO (AM): Move to Dayton, Ohio

 The station first broadcast with a power of 1,000 watts on 1260 kHz, which had been the frequency of WLBW.
 With the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, WHIO moved to its current frequency at 1290 kHz.
 When NARBA went into effect, 90% of all AM stations in America were forced to change frequencies.

 At its founding, WHIO was an NBC Red Network affiliate, also taking some shows from the NBC Blue Network.
 In the 1940s, WHIO switched to the CBS Radio Network.
-WHIO carried CBS's line up of dramas, comedies, news and sports during the "Golden Age of Radio."
 Then, as network programming moved from radio to television, WHIO switched to a full service, middle of the road format of popular music, news and sports.

 FM and TV stations

 In 1946, Cox Radio added an FM station, 99.1 WHIO-FM.
 At first, WHIO-FM simulcast the AM station.
 But in the 1960s, it began airing a beautiful music format.
 And in 1989, it became WHKO with a country music format.

 In 1949, Cox added a TV station, WHIO-TV on Channel 13 (later on Channel 7).
 Because WHIO had been a CBS Radio affiliate, WHIO-TV also began airing CBS television programs.
 WHIO-TV, along with WHIO 1290 and WHKO 99.1, have been owned by Cox since their founding.